salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * RateLimit-Reset
 	* When Rate Limit window is reset.
 Value MUST be a specific time in UTC epoch seconds.

-* Etag
-	* Responses MUST respond to all requests with a "Etag" header that MUST be less than 1024 characters.
-Characters MUST be within US-ASCII.

 * Request-Id
 	* MUST be included in all responses.
 MUST be less than 1024 characters.
 	  Characters MUST be within US-ASCII.